Ian A. Cook, M.D.

 He is also one of the inventors of a new experimental neuromodulation treatment, Trigeminal Nerve Stimulation, and is the first physician to administer this investigational treatment to adults with depression or with PTSD.
 TNS is now also being studied for use in ADHD, and other disorders.

 Dr. Cook was Chief of Staff of the Resnick Neuropsychiatric Hospital (2011-2013) and chaired its Professional Staff Executive Committee.
 In the Department of Psychiatry, he formerly was Chair of the Curriculum Committee, and continues to be Course Director for Psychiatry Grand Rounds, the PG3 Outpatient Psychopharmacology Course, the Professionalism and Ethics course, and the PG4 Clinical Neuroscience Course.
-At the David Geffen School of Medicine, he seved as Chair of the Faculty and of the Faculty Executive Committee (2011-2013).
+At the David Geffen School of Medicine, he seved as Chair of the Faculty of the School and of the Faculty Executive Committee (2011-2013).
 For the broader UCLA community, he served as chair of the University Senate's Ad Hoc Committee on Instructional Technology.

 From 1994 to 2008, Dr. Cook served on the Steering Committee on Practice Guidelines of the American Psychiatric Association, and was on the Executive Committee from 2002 to 2008.
 The Practice Guidelines project of the APA develops and disseminates evidence-based guidelines for the evaluation and treatment of a range of psychiatric disorders.
 In 2013, Dr. Cook joined the Board of Directors of the Clinical TMS Society and became co-chair of the Society's Clinical Standards Committee.